heinerigel/romy_website/content/pages/publications.md

 Authors: Heiner Igel

 ### 2016
+Tanimoto, T., Hadziioannou, C., Igel, H., Wassermann, J., Schreiber, U., Gebauer, A., and Chow, B., **Seasonal variations in the Rayleigh-to-Love wave ratio in the secondary microseism by co-located ring laser and seismograph**, JGR, submitted
+###
 Igel, H., **Computational Seismology: A Practical Introduction**, Oxford University Press (to appear in 2016, with some exercises related to rotational seismology)
 ###